Paliak/PaliaksNotes/docs/Zipping/index.md

 [04:11:02] [INFO] falling back to web backdoor method...
 ```

-Since we are DBA we should be able to upload a php file using the db and run it using the lfi we found earlier.
+Since we are DBA we should be able to upload a PHP file using the db and run it using the lfi we found earlier.

 The db appears to be mariadb, google mentions there being a variable called secure_file_priv to which, if set and given FILE permissions, files can be written.
-Let's use sqlmap to get a sql shell and check if that variable is set.
+Let’s use sqlmap to get a sql shell and check if that variable is set.

 ```
 $ sqlmap -r productGet.req --level 5 --risk 3 --sql-shell